“To stamp becoming with the character of Being–that is the supreme will to power.” — Nietzsche, Will to Power # 617

 “The apes are too good-natured for man to have originated from them.” — Nietzsche, Thus Spoke Zarathustra

 Knowledge: what is it?
 What are we really asking about when we ask about the “essence of knowledge”?
 These questions are questions that relate to the essence of Western human beings, what we think we ourselves are.
 How was this question understood by both Darwin and Nietzsche?
+What were the paths that they tread and what were the maps that they were using in their journeys on these paths?

 In the 19th century, the question of knowledge focused on scientific inquiry: it becomes a psychological and a biological investigation due to the progress made in these sciences, the foremost being the discoveries of Charles Darwin.
 “Theory of Knowledge” becomes focused on “theory formation”, how we form theories and why we form theories.
 In Western history, knowledge is taken to be that behaviour and that attitude of representing by which what is true is grasped and preserved as a “possession”, an “owning”.
 The correspondence, coherence and pragmatic theories of truth are caught up in this grasping, possessing behaviour through representation.
 What is representation?